willblake (2654) - Bel Air, Maryland, USA - AUG 13, 2005

 Dry hopped cask at the brewpub.
 Cloudy orange, nice tan head.
 Big fresh hop aroma, which seems to be English Noble in variety.
 Flavor is nutty malts with pplenty of fresh hops, both in flavor and bitterness.
 Nice nutty malt and hop flavor finish. swirl (267) - collingswood, New Jersey, USA - APR 17, 2005

 Deep amber appearance was quite attractive.
 However this beer had no real aroma.
 The taste showed some hops but not much else.
 Unfortunately this tribute beer is a very good concept that sadly left me unimpressed.

-Probiere (992) - Iowa, USA - MAR 21, 2005
+Probiere (992) - Pennsylvania, USA - MAR 21, 2005

 Lots of caramel/cereal malts going on, some acidity in the middle, medium dark red color, slightly citric hops in finish.
 Dustiness.
 Low diacetyl.
 Not bad. tsarman (794) - Northern, New Jersey, USA - FEB 21, 2005

 Decent beer and named after a good man and for a good cause.
 Every pint sold gives 50 cents to a Burn Camp.
 That Beeranthropy at its finest.
 As for the beer, rusty brown color.
 Easy to drink.
 A heart example of the style.
 Jine (903) - Nutley, New Jersey, USA - FEB 20, 2005

 Kind of a ruddy brown.
 Normally I’m all about brews that light a cowboy’s fire but this one puts them out and thats ok.
 Slake your thirst on this brew and put out that fire. freekyp (2387) - Thomasville, North Carolina, USA - FEB 17, 2005

 Light brown in color, this brew had an overtone of peach in the aroma.
 About a half inch of creamy white head topped the ruby brown body.
 Medium bodied with a slightly sweet finish.